 No refunds will be offered for this workshop or webcast.
 Grievances about the workshop may be addressed to The Trust at the address and email listed below:

 111 Rockville Pike, Suite 700

 Rockville, MD 20850

 The Trust's workshops and webinars are appropriate primarily for psychologists and psychology students, but may also be useful to other related behavioral health practitioners.

-NOTE: If you cannot attend the live in-person workshop in Washington, D.C., you can view the workshop online via live webcast by registering here.
+NOTE: If you cannot attend the live in-person workshop in San Francisco, you can view the workshop online via our live webcast by registering here.